The Home Loan Game (how it actually works)

 "If you do real estate the right way, your home will build outrageous wealth for you.
 Wealth that leaves a legacy for your kids, your grandkids, and their grandkids." — Dave Ramsey

-Joe eventually motivated me to work in finance.
+Watching Joe motivated me to start working in finance.

 After spending a decade in banking and working on 1,000+ home loans.